cdoelling/century-list/README.md

 50. Travel to 30 Different Countries [22/30](../master/countries.md)
 51. Buy a custom fitted suit
 52. Finish a round with even par
-53. Run for elected position
+53. Run for an elected position
 54. Visit Doelling Graves in Karlsruhe Germany
 55. Sit on a jury
 56. Sail a boat